-As marvelous as modern mail-carriers are (seriously, all you have to do is click a button and stuff appears at your door), certain shipments just can’t fit in the back of a postal truck.
-That’s when we turn to our trusted freight carriers, who promptly perform curbside delivery of large or heavy items that most couriers can’t carry.
-The freight-delivery process is a little more complicated than what’s required from standard shipping companies, so we’ve laid out all the important details here to get you prepared for the big drop-off.
+As amazing as modern mail-carriers are (seriously, all you have to do is click a button and stuff appears at your door), certain shipments just can’t fit in the back of a postal truck.
+When orders are large enough to require shipping on a pallet, we turn to our trusted freight carriers who promptly perform curbside delivery of even the heaviest items.
+Freight delivery is a little different than the standard shipping process, so we’ve laid out all the important details here to make the big drop-off quick and easy.
+We recommend printing our handy freight delivery checklist for a convenient step-by-step guide on delivery day.
 If you have any issues with your freight shipment or just need a few questions answered upfront, we’re just a phone call away at 1-877-743-2269.
-Don’t be a-freight of doing things a little differently — our carriers always deliver!

 2. Prep for Curbside Delivery

 Your freight shipment will arrive on a pallet(s), and your freight driver will leave all pallets at the curb at the end of your driveway, meaning you’re responsible for moving your shipment up the driveway and into your home or backyard.
 Because shipments are brought no further than the curb, you’ll need help getting yours into the backyard.
 We recommend keeping 2 helpers on standby.

 If your carrier has called to schedule a delivery appointment (most do not), then you must physically be present at the specified delivery, during the agreed upon drop-off window, to sign the delivery receipt provided by the driver.
 If no appointment was made, you can still be present during the delivery to inspect your shipment and accept or refuse delivery.

 4. Inspect Your Pallet and Accept (or Refuse) Your Shipment